Mini-Splits: A Comfy and Cozy Fall Companion

 Mini-splits also offer more interior design flexibility to accommodate creative ideas.
 The indoor air handlers can be suspended from a ceiling, mounted flush into a drop ceiling, or hung on a wall.
 Most offer a remote control to make it easier to control systems positioned out-of-reach, although you’ll usually be better off leaving them set at a constant temperature rather than using your normal setbacks – they’re actually more efficient that way.

-Mass Save offers rebates of up to $500 to residential electric customers of program sponsors for purchasing and installing mini-split heat pumps that meet certain energy efficiency standards.
+The Sponsors of Mass Save® offer rebates of up to $500 to residential electric customers of Cape Light Compact, Eversource, National Grid, and Unitil for purchasing and installing mini-split heat pumps that meet certain energy efficiency standards.
 Plus, you might want to also consider applying for a 0% HEAT Loan to finance your new equipment.
 What are you waiting for?
 Put down that pumpkin spice latte and contact an HVAC contractor to help you apply online or submit your mail-in mini-split heat pump rebate application.
 After all, with the holiday season rapidly approaching, it’s never too soon to start saving some extra money on your energy costs.

 You May Also Like